Vaishnavi Adkar

 Vaishnavi Adkar (born 14 December 2004) is an Indian female tennis player.
-She competes primarily on the ITF Women's World Tennis Tour, where she has won one singles and one doubles title.
+She competes primarily on the ITF Women's World Tennis Tour, where she has won two singles and three doubles titles.
 She won the bronze medal in the women's individual category of the 2025 Summer World University Games.

 Career

-Adkar began playing tennis at the age of seven and prefers hard courts.
-In 2024, she won the singles and doubles titles (along with Pooja Ingale) at the ITF W15 tournament held in Ahmedabad, India.
+Adkar began playing tennis at the age of seven and prefers hardcourts.
+In 2024, she won the singles and doubles titles (along with Pooja Ingale) at a W15 tournament held in Ahmedabad, India.

-She became the first Indian woman tennis player to win a medal in the World University Games by winning the bronze medal in the Women's individual event.
+She became the first Indian woman tennis player to win a medal in the World University Games by winning the bronze medal in the women's individual event.
 She also broke the 46-year wait for an Indian to win a tennis medal since Nandan Bal's silver in the 1979 games.

+Adkar made her WTA Tour main-draw debut as a lucky loser at the 2025 Chennai Open, but was defeated in the first round by third seed Donna Vekić in straight sets.

+In February 2026, Adkar became the first woman since Sania Mirza to reach the singles final of a W100 event at the KPB Trust ITF Women's Open in Bengaluru, entering as a wildcard ranked 690th in the world and defeating two top-150 players en route to the final.